Baked Alaska (influencer): Legal issues

 On November 3, 2021, Maricopa County prosecutors charged Gionet with misdemeanor criminal damage and attempted criminal damage over an incident in which Gionet allegedly defaced a Hanukkah display.
 The charges relate to a livestream from December 19, 2020, during which Gionet recorded himself tearing a "Happy Hanukkah" sign from a menorah in front of the Arizona State Capitol, saying "No more 'Happy Hanukkah', only 'Merry Christmas'".

-In February 2022, Gionet was sentenced to 30 days in jail for his assault conviction of macing an Arizona bouncer in Scottsdale.

 In July 2022, Gionet pleaded guilty to parading, demonstrating or picketing inside a Capitol building, a misdemeanor.
 In January 2023, he was sentenced to 60 days in jail.
 The randomly-assigned judge in the case, District Judge Trevor McFadden, said his actions prior to sentencing showed his lack of remorse.
-In December 2022, Gionet tweeted "i can't believe i'm going to jail for an nft salesman," referencing Donald Trump.He is incarcerated at Federal Correctional Institution, Miami with BOP# 25906-509.
+In December 2022, Gionet tweeted "i can't believe i'm going to jail for an nft salesman," referencing Donald Trump.

+On January 20, 2025, after beginning his second term in office, President Trump issued pardons to roughly 1,500 other individuals charged with crimes connected to January 6, including Gionet.
+Gionet celebrated the pardon on X (formerly Twitter), writing: "Thank you to everyone who has always supported me over the years.
+It's a bit emotional for me knowing 1,500 patriots were just freed.
+My probation is terminated.
+God is so good."